jupyter-book/thebe/apps/docs-core/index.md

 - `thebe` typescript version of the original `thebe` library, making webpages with code interactive
 - `thebe-lite` a drop in component that provides the Jupyterlite server and pyolite kernel

-See [/development](development) for more details on building these packages locally.
+See [architecture]() for more details on building these packages locally.